621.1 Recognition of Student Organizations

 All RSOs shall support the mission of the University.

-Each RSO shall have an advisor who will be an employee of the University in good standing.
+Each officially recognized student organization must have a university advisor who is either a faculty member or professional staff member who is an employee of the CSU or one of its auxiliaries.
+Campuses may permit part-time faculty and professional staff to serve as advisors.
+Each RSO shall have an advisor who must be in good standing.
 “Good standing” shall mean compliance with the relevant provisions of this policy and any other pertinent laws or policies.
-Employees of auxiliary organizations are not eligible to serve as RSO advisors.
-A RSO advisor shall serve in a volunteer capacity without promise, expectation, or receipt of compensation.
+An RSO advisor shall serve in a volunteer capacity without promise, expectation, or receipt of compensation.

 Back to top